kbittneruncc/megr2157-portfolio/docs/assignments/A05/index.md

 (Refer to Figure 32 for RC 4 fit)

-The structural calculations use nominal geometry.
-The fit limits define the permitted variation of the mating dimensions.

 ## Link Design

 ### Geometry, Loading, and Assumptions

-The link connects Feature A to a nominal 1-inch shaft.
+The link connects Feature A to a 1-inch shaft.

 A36 steel was selected, and the single link carries 1200 lbf in axial tension.
-The allowable nominal stress is 9000 psi.
+The allowable stress is 9000 psi.

 The selected dimensions are: